workingbetter/workingbetter.github.io/README.md

 <a href="/Images/map_with_stations.html"><img src="/Images/maps.png" alt="Extracted EV Charging Stations from Glasgow to Wolverhampton" width="300"></a><img src="/Images/deap.webp" width="300" height="300">
 [Extracted EV Charging Stations from Stirling to Birmingham](/Images/map_with_stations.html)

-- **Description:** Developed a predictive model to forecast the impact of road conditions on Electric Vehicles (EVs) using AI algorithms.
+- **Description:** Developed a predictive model to forecast the impact of road conditions on Electric Vehicles (EVs) using Genetic algorithm and Machine learning from Keras Library by using Google Maps API.
-- **Technologies Used:** Python, Machine Learning, Deep Learning, Genetic Algorithms, Keras, Google API.
+- **Technologies Used:** Python, Machine Learning, Deap, Genetic Algorithms, Keras, Google API.
 - **Key Contributions:**
   - Leveraged extensive datasets sourced from Kaggle, encompassing sensor data from EVs.
   - Utilized Genetic algorithm from the DEAP library for optimization.